iesahin/xvc/book/src/ref/xvc-file-list.md

           - {{cst}}:  cache status.
 One of "=", ">", "<", "X", or "?" to show whether the file timestamp is the same as the cached timestamp, newer, older, not cached or not tracked.

+          - {{rcd8}}:  recorded content digest stored in the cache.
+First 8 digits.

-          - {{rcd}}:  recorded content digest.
-The hash of the cached content.
+          - {{rcd64}}:  recorded content digest stored in the cache.
+All 64 digits.

           - {{rct}}:  recorded cache type.
 Whether the entry is linked to the workspace as a copy (C), symlink (S), hardlink (H) or reflink (R).